07 Oct LEO HURWITZ

-At the end of World War II, we still had Lawrence Dennis advocating fascism in America; Gerald L. K. Smith of the pro-Nazi Silver Shirts; Homer Loomis and Emory Burke of the pro-Nazi group named Columbians in Atlanta, Georgia.
-We still had stickers pasted on walls: “Help Save America: Don’t Buy from Jews.”
+At the end of World War II, America still had Lawrence Dennis advocating fascism in America; Gerald L. K. Smith of the pro-Nazi Silver Shirts; Homer Loomis and Emory Burke of the pro-Nazi group named Columbians in Atlanta, Georgia.
+Stickers were pasted on walls, screaming out: “Help Save America: Don’t Buy from Jews.”
 The film images in Strange Victory divulge it all:

-Discrimination: Strange “Birthright” For Some
+Facing Discrimination: A Strange “Birthright”

 In one powerful film sequence, Leo Hurwitz and Strange Victory take us into a hospital nursery.
-Innocent newborn babies; Black, white, Jewish, Catholic are being bathed and fed, moving in those peaceful new baby stretches in a not yet known space; trusting that the world is theirs.
+Innocent newborn babies; Black, white, Jewish, Catholic are bathed and fed, moving in those peaceful new baby stretches in a not-yet-known space; trusting the world is theirs.
 They don’t know hate is still happening in America – after our war overseas against hate.

-Yet bigotry is waiting for them.
-We hear: Nigger, Kike, Wop … we hear a whisper: “Some of my best friends are Jews.”
+Bigotry is already in that nursery.
+We hear “Nigger, Kike, Wop” … we hear a whisper: “Some of my best friends are Jews.”
 We see what is stamped on their nursery cradles: WXP (White, Christian, Protestant), NXP (Negro, Christian, Protestant), WXC (White, Christian, Catholic), labeled at birth.
-Our narrator speaks the realities of discrimination:
+Our narrator speaks about the realities of discrimination: